MuboHouston/budget-tracker/README.md

 # Budget Tracker

 ## Description
 This is a Progress Web Application (PWA) that allows users to keep track of their finances.
 Users are able to add expenses and deposits to their budget with or without a connection.
-If the user enters transactions offline, the total is updated when they return back online.
+If the user enters transactions offline, the total is updated when they return online.
 This application uses HTML, CSS, JavaScript, IndexedDB, MongoDB, and Express.js.

 ## User Story
 ```